 Another beachside city, Nha Trang is popular with tourists from Russia and China.
 But it’s also a great destination for expats and digital nomads living in Vietnam.

 The beach is fantastic and there are several islands nearby that are even more impressive, making this a fun place for weekend trips if you live in Hanoi or Ho Chi Minh City.

-Vietnam’s equivalent of Phuket, Phu Quoc is an island located on the Gulf of Thailand coast of Vietnam.
+Vietnam’s equivalent of Phuket, Phu Quoc is an island located in the Gulf of Thailand coast of Vietnam.
 While it’s a great place to visit, it’s definitely a tourist destination and doesn’t offer as much for digital nomads and long-term travellers as the country’s larger cities.

-Check this blog written by a fellow blogger for more tips on where to stay in Vietnam.
+Also, Check this blog written by a fellow blogger for more tips on where to stay in Vietnam.